SmartSecLab/VulnMiner/README.md

 # Initial Release of VulnMiner Dataset

 The `VulnMiner.db` dataset is a collection of vulnerable codes from various projects.
-In the current version of the extracted dataset, there are 1,014,548 statements (948,996 benign and 65,052 vulnerable samples) and 548,089 functions (481,390 benign and 66,699 vulnerable samples).
-We have collected the vulnerable data from the following projects.
+The current VulnMiner dataset has 2,263,907 statements (2,165,850 benign and 98,057 vulnerable) and 1,026,111 functions (922,473 benign and 103,638 vulnerable).
+Among all the projects analyzed, `linux` has the highest number of entries, totaling 1,193,381 statements and 451,021 functions, followed by `chromium` with 216,724 statements and 257,917 functions.
+While the size of vulnerability and weakness samples (statements and functions) reflects the severity of the projects, it's worth noting that larger projects like \emph{linux} may naturally harbor more vulnerable samples.

 ## Generic Projects